GLOBAL MARKETS-Shares, dollar hold steady ahead of key inflation data

 Headline consumer price pressures for November in the world's largest economy are expected to have fallen for a fifth successive month, which in theory would take some pressure off the Fed to raise rates for an extended period of time - something investors have been banking on for months now.

-The MSCI All-World index .MIWD00000PUS was up 0.12% in early European trade.
+The MSCI All-World index .MIWD00000PUS was up 0.2% by midday in Europe.
 It's on course for its first monthly decline since September, having lost 1.2% so far, but is still on track for a 12.6% gain this quarter, its strongest quarterly performance since the final three months of 2020.

 However, core inflation, which strips out food and energy prices - two key drivers of the rise in price pressures over the last year - has steadily risen in this time.